okeeffed/developer-notes/manual/Kubernetes/Helm.md

 These values will be filled out when deployed.

-The spec is generally defined by the earlier `values.yaml`.
+The spec values are generally defined by the earlier `values.yaml`.

 ## 5.3 Setting up Helm Repo with S3